tiagoprn/devops/ansible-playbooks/ubuntu/18.04/server/initial-setup/README.md

 - This playbook uses the ansible facts pattern to detect if it should or not run a role each time.
   Facts are a nice way to run rules in an idempotent way.

+- *suricata* is cpu-bound.
+Testing it locally on a VM created with multipass on Ubuntu 18.04 with 1 CPU and 1 GB of RAM, it consistently raised the CPU to 100% each and every 5 seconds.
+So the advice it to disable that service when you are restricted to just one CPU.

 ## References:
 - https://www.digitalocean.com/community/tutorials/how-to-use-ansible-roles-to-abstract-your-infrastructure-environment